Skip to main content

 Hi FTND,

 I was so hurt by it all, but not once did I think of leaving him.
-Sure, it might have been easier but I was not going to let this get in the way of us.
-It did not define who he was, his actions and his past do not have to define his future.
-I stood by him and we both chose to fight for love because it is so much more rewarding than an artificial moment on the internet.
-Since that day, he tells me he has not watched porn or actively searched anything, and it has been over a year.
+Sure, it might have been easier, but I was not going to let this get in the way of us.
+It did not define who he was.
+His actions and his past do not have to define his future.
+I stood by him, and we both chose to fight for love because it is so much more rewarding than an artificial moment on the internet.
+Since that day, he tells me he has not watched porn or actively searched for anything, and it has been over a year.
 I trust him.

-Related3 Ways To Help Your Porn-Obsessed Brain Recover
+Related: 3 Ways You Can Help Your Porn-Obsessed Brain Recover

-I don’t mind if this is shared, but if so please do so anonymously.
+I don’t mind if this is shared, but if so, please share it anonymously.

 – M.